mariuszderda/mariuszderda/README.md

-To tyle o mnie, o reszę możesz zapytać
+To tyle o mnie, o resztę możesz zapytać

 <!--
 **mariuszderda/mariuszderda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.